okd-project/okd/COMMUNITY-TESTING.md

-## Nightly Builds
+## Pre-release Builds

-Real world tests of the nightly builds are a key component to the success of OKD.
+Real world tests of the pre-release builds are a key component to the success of OKD.
 We encourage testing of all your desired use cases, and also these particular areas of focus:

 * Samples Operator
 * Any community operators